Where We Live

 Wildlife must exchange genes over vast areas of space, over generations, to be able to meet the challenges of life, made even greater now by climate change.
 Thus there is a critical biological need for uninterrupted wildlife corridors through which animals can migrate, large and small without having to navigate developments, and other human impediments.
 We need areas big enough to facilitate the flow of genes, the flow of life, over time.

-Earthfire lies on the southern end of the 2000 mile long Yellowstone to Yukon wildlife corridor, superbly located to teach directly about these needs.
-Biologist Paul Paquet notes, “What we have in the Rocky Mountains is rare- an almost complete representation of all native large mammals that roamed the great hills before Europeans arrived.
-It is the last great refuge for many species, a Noah’s arc of functioning populations…if we can’t save them here we can’t save them anywhere.”
-And so here we are, forty acres located on the South Leigh Creek corridor, a tiny finger of this 2000 mile long corridor extending down to the Teton River.
-This connection to land all the way to the Yukon lends a vibrancy and peace to the land that is felt by all who visit.
+Earthfire lies on the southern end of the 2,000 mile Yellowstone to Yukon wildlife corridor, superbly located to teach directly about these needs.
+Biologist Paul Paquet notes, “What we have in the Rocky Mountains is rare—an almost complete representation of all native large mammals that roamed the great hills before Europeans arrived.
+It is the last great refuge for many species, a Noah’s arc of functioning populations… if we can’t save them here, we can’t save them anywhere.”
+And so here we are, forty acres located on the South Leigh Creek corridor, a tiny finger of a corridor which extends down to the Teton River.
+This connection of land all the way to the Yukon lends a vibrancy and peace to the land that is felt by all who visit.